Grigor Dimitrov: Coaching

-Since June 2016, Dimitrov has been coached by Daniel Vallverdu, a former coach of Andy Murray, during which tenure Murray won 2 Grand Slam Titles.
+Since July 2016, Dimitrov has been coached by Daniel Vallverdu, a former coach of Andy Murray, during which tenure Murray won two Grand Slam titles.
 Dimitrov has credited Vallverdu with his upturn in form during the 2017 season and has mentioned several times during interviews and during his thank you speech, following his win of the 2017 ATP Finals, that he is very thankful for his success to his coaching team and particularly Vallverdu.
 Dimitrov also stated numerous times through the season, that Valverdu changed his mentality towards the game and is the main factor for the way he plays against top ten players.
 On 7 May 2019, Dimitrov declared that he and Vallverdu had parted ways following a string of unsuccessful tournament participations.

 Since 3 January 2021, Dimitrov was coached by Dante Bottini.
 Dante Bottini replaced the German coach Christian Groh, with whom Dimitrov worked during 2020.
 The most serious successes of the new coach are linked to Japanese Kei Nishikori, who managed to climb to number 4 in the world rankings under his guidance.
 He split with Bottini in September 2022.

 In October 2022, after parting ways with Wawrinka, Vallverdu agreed to coach Dimitrov again till the end of the 2022 season which ended in November 2022.
 On 1 December 2022, it was confirmed he will work with Dimitrov also in 2023.
+Vallverdu and Dimitrov split for a second time in December 2025.

+At the end of May 2026 Dimitrov rehired coach Jamie Delgado with whom he split in September 2025 after working for three years together.